GenesisLista/GenesisLista/README.md

 - Tender Management System
 - Esaal Management System

-### I have started working on Laravel Framework and plan to redo my Core PHP project to Laravel.

 <!---
 GenesisLista/GenesisLista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.